Celebrating 10 Years

 Inaugural Meeting of Attorney Advisory Board

-Recognition of the Initiative as a leader in gender equity in an announcement by the Archewell Foundation, founded by Prince Harry & Meghan Markle.
+Recognition of the Center as a leader in gender equity in an announcement by the Archewell Foundation, founded by Prince Harry & Meghan Markle.

 We count ourselves fortunate to be part of the Georgetown community.
 We are proud to partner with professors, staff, and students to advance our mission of race and gender equity.